-- If something goes wrong and the plan becomes noncompliant, how will the pre-approved plan sponsor or a third party assist in bringing the plan back into compliance and at what cost?
+- If something goes wrong and the plan becomes noncompliant, how will the pre-approved plan provider or a third party assist in bringing the plan back into compliance and at what cost?

-- What information do you have to give to the pre-approved plan sponsor or administrator and when must you provide it?
+- What information do you have to give to the pre-approved plan provider or administrator and when must you provide it?

 - What other services are you entitled to under the agreement?
 An annual compliance check?

-- What fees will you be charged by the pre-approved plan sponsor or third party?
+- What fees will you be charged by the pre-approved plan provider or third party?

-- What are your remedies if the pre-approved plan sponsor doesn’t provide the services detailed in the agreement?
+- What are your remedies if the pre-approved plan provider doesn’t provide the services detailed in the agreement?